gecko0307/dagon-demo/README.md

 Prerequisites
 -------------
-To run the demo, a number of libraries should be installed, namely SDL2 and Freetype 2.8.1.
-We provide libraries for 64-bit Windows.
+To run the demo, a number of libraries should be installed, namely SDL 2.0.8 and Freetype 2.8.1.
+We provide libraries for 32 and 64-bit Windows.

 Building
 --------